Lindenwood Hall

-Lindenwood Hall, also known as Sibley Hall, is a historic building located on the campus of Lindenwood University at St. Charles, St. Charles County, Missouri.
+Lindenwood Hall, also known as Sibley Hall, is a historic building located on the campus of Lindenwood University at St. Charles, Missouri, United States.
 The original section was built in 1857, with wings added in 1881 and 1887.
-The original section is a three-story plus full basement, rectangular, red brick building measuring 73 feet wide by 48 feet deep.
+The original section is a three-story plus full basement, rectangular, red brick building measuring 73 ft wide by 48 ft deep.
 It has Classical Revival and Italianate style detailing including a two-story front portico, paired arched windows, and a low hipped roof.
 The three-story brick wings resulted in a U-shaped plan and feature three-story, three sided bay windows.

 It was added to the National Register of Historic Places in 1978.